Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    :alt: Screenshot of the plotms for bandpass table
    :align: center
    :scale: 80%

-   *Screenshot of amp(data) vs frequency for the initial bandpass solution table on plotms.*

 Note the shape of the band across the frequencies.